Discovering Your Career with the Japanese technique of “Ikigai”

 How can Ikigai help a student choose a career?

-While all of this sounds philosophical, Ikigai can be used to generate autonomy and self-awareness, thereby creating conditions suitable for determining the meaning of life.
+While all of this sounds philosophical, Ikigai can be used to generate autonomy and self-awareness, thereby creating conditions suitable for determining the meaning of life and future jobs.
 Career coaching begins with the premise of helping students become self-aware.
 Innumerable career assessments can create confusion in getting the correct answer.
 Hence, the framework provided by Ikigai is a great starting point for identifying your true calling.

 You can reflect on these questions to determine your personal Ikigai.